 I reported his activities to the Colorado Attorney General, the Better Business Bureau, and the FDA.
 Rejuvenu listed him as a “medical consultant” on their site.

 In 2004, Ricks was arrested on 31 counts of criminal impersonation and sexual assault.
+He was convicted of felony sexual assault and was sentenced to 20 years to life in 2005.

 Below is the original information I put up about Ricks in 2002.
 Had the Colorado Attorney General stepped in to shut him down, these assaults on his clients may have been averted.